magdi-mohammed/udacity-fend-project-memory-game/README.md

 ## How to play

-You can play the [here](https://magdi-mohammed.github.io/udacity-fend-project-memory-game/) or you can [clone](https://github.com/magdi-mohammed/udacity-fend-project-memory-game) it.
+You can play the game from [here](https://magdi-mohammed.github.io/udacity-fend-project-memory-game/) or you can [clone](https://github.com/magdi-mohammed/udacity-fend-project-memory-game) it.

 ## Project Specifications